-On July 30, 2020, we terminated the Prior Equity Distribution Agreement and entered into a new ATM sales agreement (the "Equity Distribution Agreement") with the Sales Agents.
-The remaining shares available under the Prior Equity Distribution Agreement are no longer available for issuance.
-The Equity Distribution Agreement provides that we may offer and sell our shares from time to time through the Sales Agents up to \$100.0 million worth of our common stock, in amounts and at times to be determined by us.
-Sales of our common stock, if any, may be made in negotiated transactions or transactions that are deemed to be "at-the-market," as defined in Rule 415 under the Securities Act, including sales made directly on the NASDAQ or similar securities exchange or sales made to or through a market maker other than on an exchange, at prices related to the prevailing market prices or at negotiated prices
+On August 2, 2021, we terminated the 2020 Equity Distribution Agreement and entered into a new ATM sales agreement (the "2021 Equity Distribution Agreement") with the Sales Agents.
+The remaining shares available under the 2019 Equity Distribution Agreement and the 2020 Equity Distribution Agreement are no longer available for issuance.
+The 2021 Equity Distribution Agreement provides that we may offer and sell our shares from time to time through the Sales Agents up to \$100.0 million worth of our common stock, in amounts and at times to be determined by us.
+Sales of our common stock, if any, may be made in negotiated transactions or transactions that are deemed to be "at-the-market," as defined in Rule 415 under the Securities Act, including sales made directly on the NASDAQ or similar securities exchange or sales made to or through a market maker other than on an exchange, at prices related to the prevailing market prices or at negotiated prices.

-During the year ended December 31, 2020, we sold 3,702,500 shares of common stock under the Prior Equity Distribution Agreement and the Equity Distribution Agreement.
+During the year ended December 31, 2021, we sold 1,907,234 shares of common stock under the 2020 Equity Distribution Agreement and the 2021 Equity Distribution Agreement.
+For the same period, we received total accumulated net proceeds of approximately \$30.1 million, including \$0.8 million of offering expenses, from these sales.
+During the year ended December 31, 2020, we sold 3,702,500 shares of common stock under the 2019 Equity Distribution Agreement and the 2020 Equity Distribution Agreement.
 For the same period, we received total accumulated net proceeds of approximately \$44.6 million, including \$1.0 million of offering expenses, from these sales.
-During the year ended December 31, 2019, we sold 2,012,844 shares of common stock under the Prior Equity Distribution Agreement.
-For the same period, we received total accumulated net proceeds of approximately \$24.0 million, including \$0.6 million of offering expenses, from these sales.

-On April 24, 2020, our Board extended a previously authorized stock repurchase program which allows us to repurchase up to \$5.0 million of our common stock at prices below our NAV per share as reported in our most recent consolidated financial statements.
+On April 23, 2021, our Board extended a previously authorized stock repurchase program which allows us to repurchase up to \$5.0 million of our common stock at prices below our NAV per share as reported in our most recent consolidated financial statements.
 Under the repurchase program, we may, but are not obligated to, repurchase shares of our outstanding common stock in the open market or in privately negotiated transactions from time to time.
 Any repurchases by us will comply with the requirements of Rule 10b-18 under the Exchange Act and any applicable requirements of the 1940 Act.
-Unless extended by our Board, the repurchase program will terminate on the earlier of June 30, 2021 or the repurchase of \$5.0 million of our common stock.
-During the years ended December 31, 2020, 2019 and 2018, we did not make any repurchases of our common stock.
-From the inception of the stock repurchase program through December 31, 2020, we repurchased 167,465 shares of our common stock at an average price of \$11.22 on the open market at a total cost of \$1.9 million.
+Unless extended by our Board, the repurchase program will terminate on the earlier of June 30, 2022 or the repurchase of \$5.0 million of our common stock.
+During the years ended December 31, 2021, 2020 and 2019, we did not make any repurchases of our common stock.
+From the inception of the stock repurchase program through December 31, 2021, we repurchased 167,465 shares of our common stock at an average price of \$11.22 on the open market at a total cost of \$1.9 million.

-At December 31, 2020 and 2019, the outstanding principal balance under the Key Facility was \$28.0 million and \$17.0 million, respectively.
-As of December 31, 2020 and 2019, we had borrowing capacity under the Key Facility of \$97.0 million and \$108.0 million, respectively.
-At December 31, 2020 and 2019, \$24.8 million and \$24.2 million, respectively, were available for borrowing, subject to existing terms and advance rates.
+At December 31, 2021 and 2020, the outstanding principal balance under the Key Facility was \$53.5 million and \$28.0 million, respectively.
+As of December 31, 2021 and 2020, we had borrowing capacity under the Key Facility of \$71.5 million and \$97.0 million, respectively.
+At December 31, 2021 and 2020, \$19.8 million and \$24.8 million, respectively, were available for borrowing, subject to existing terms and advance rates.

-At December 31, 2020, the outstanding principal balance under the NYL Facility was \$22.3 million.
-As of December 31, 2020, we had borrowing capacity under the NYL Facility of \$77.7 million.
-At December 31, 2020, \$0.9 million was available for borrowing, subject to existing terms and advance rates.
+At December 31, 2021 and 2020, the outstanding principal balance under the NYL Facility was \$78.8 million and \$22.3 million, respectively.
+As of December 31, 2021 and 2020, we had borrowing capacity under the NYL Facility of \$21.2 million and \$77.7 million, respectively.
+At December 31, 2021 and 2020, \$5.7 million and \$0.9 million, respectively, were available for borrowing, subject to existing terms and advance rates.